 In the case of any French bulldog skin problems taking the appropriate care and precautions is extremely important.
-Not taking these can not only keep your beloved in discomfort but also might accidentally worsen their condition.
+Not taking these can keep your beloved in discomfort and might accidentally worsen their condition.

 Let’s discuss some of the precautions and appropriate responses you can take!

-In the case of environmental allergies, it’s extremely hard to determine what the exact allergen is without consulting a vet and doing tests.
-But you can take some measures at home to ensure your Frenchie’s skin doesn’t react to their environment.
+In the case of environmental allergies, it’s extremely hard to determine the exact allergen without consulting a vet and doing tests.
+But some measures can be taken by you at home to ensure your Frenchie’s skin doesn’t react to its environment.

 An important way of protecting them is wiping their paws and bellies after walks.
 Antibacterial or antifungal wipes might be extremely helpful.
 It is also recommended that you consult your vet for any medication you might need.